Peter Pan Goes Wrong: London

-UK Tour
+UK tour

 It was announced in April 2019 that the show would embark on a UK Tour starting in October 2019 at The Everyman Theatre in Cheltenham before visiting Cardiff, Cambridge, Brighton, Salford and stopping in London at the Alexandra Palace for a Christmas run from 13 December 2019 till 5 January 2020.

-North American Premiere
+North American premiere

 It was announced in January 2022 that the show would have its North American premiere starting 8 September 2022 at The Citadel Theatre in Edmonton, Alberta with an all Canadian cast.
-The show ran from 26 February - 20 March 2022.
+The show ran from 26 February to 20 March 2022.

-It was then announced in August 2022 the show would play at The Arts Club Theatre Company in Vancouver, Canada with the same cast.
+It was then announced in August 2022 the show would play at The Arts Club Theatre Company in Vancouver, British Columbia with the same cast.
 The show ran from 8 September - 16 October 2022.

 Broadway

 It was announced on 5 January 2023 that the show would transfer to Broadway at the Ethel Barrymore Theatre for a limited sixteen and a half weeks beginning 17 March 2023, with an opening night set for 19 April 2023, featuring the majority of the original cast.
 On 3 April 2023 it was announced that Neil Patrick Harris would be joining the cast for a limited engagement.
 On 8 June 2023, it was announced Ellie Kemper would join the cast for a limited engagement.

 After the conclusion of its limited engagement, the production had its West Coast premiere in Los Angeles, California at the Ahmanson Theatre for another limited five weeks, once again featuring the majority of the original Mischief cast.
-Performances began 8 August, 2023 with an opening night of 11 August and special guest Bradley Whitford as the Narrator until 20 August.
+Performances began 8 August 2023 with an opening night of 11 August and special guest Bradley Whitford as the Narrator until 20 August.
 On 30 August, Daniel Dae Kim took over as the Narrator until 10 September.
-On 25 August a one-week extension was announced with Neil Patrick Harris returning to the role of Francis until its official closing night of 17 September, 2023.
+On 25 August a one-week extension was announced with Neil Patrick Harris returning to the role of Francis until its official closing night of 17 September 2023.